Install latest release from CRAN:

 .
 Conceptually, checkglobals()

-scans all files in the R-folder and contrasts the detected (unrecognized) globals and imports against the imports listed in the NAMESPACE of the R-package.
-R-scripts present elsewhere in the R-package (i.e. not in the R-folder) are not scanned, as these are not coupled to the package NAMESPACE file.
-To illustrate, we can run checkglobals()
+folder of the package and contrasts the detected (unrecognized) globals and imports against the imports listed in the NAMESPACE file of the package.
+R-scripts present elsewhere in the package (e.g. in the /inst

 Bundled R-packages